-4.22 Existing trees and planting, particularly on the western edge of the site are to be retained and strengthened where possible.
-New planting will include trees, hedges, shrub planting, climbers, bulbs and wild-flower.
-Tree-lined streets will be incorporated into the layout to add to the street scenes and mark the initial arrival point.
+4.23 Existing trees and planting, particularly on the western and southern boundary of the site are to be retained and strengthened where possible.
+The proposed development includes the provision of both Passive and Active open space.
+This will include a new linear park along the eastern edge which will create a generous green buffer, incorporating layered planting of hedgerows, trees, and species-rich grassland to soften views and maintain a rural edge.
+New planting across the site will include trees, hedges, shrub planting, climbers, bulbs and wild-flower.
+Tree-lined streets will be incorporated into the layout to add to the street scenes, street hierarchy and to mark the arrival point to the new development.
 New tree planting will include ornamental and native species to encourage wildlife and enhance biodiversity.
 The scheme will achieve a 10% net gain in biodiversity and a BNG Metric is provided with the application submission.

-4.23 The open space strategy incorporates blue and green infrastructure to ensure the SuDS are attractive and form part of usable open space that is attractive and suitable for habitat creation.
+4.24 The open space strategy incorporates blue and green infrastructure to ensure the SuDS to the north of the Site are attractive and form part of usable open space that is suitable for habitat creation.

-4.24 Policy requirements for the different greenspace typologies based on 120 dwellings are set out in the table below.
+4.25 Policy requirements for the different greenspace typologies based on 350 dwellings are set out in the table below.
 These requirements are sourced from the Gravesham Open Space Standards Paper (2016) which establishes the requirements for open spaces within new residential development.
 The way in which the greenspace is divided across the site into the different typologies can be agreed as the application progresses, but the following table provides one potential scenario.
-Due to the size of the site, the allotment typology has been shown as a community orchard.